excellalabs/xluhco/README.md

 ## Lessons We've Learned So Far

 * Originally, we used IIS URL rewriting to redirect everything to the `RedirectController` and returned server-side 302 redirects.
 This worked fine and was really fast, but didn't afford us the ability to capture all of the analytics information we needed (server-side analytics experience just simply isn't as rich).
 So, we went back to loading a page with Google Analytics injected.

+## Acknowledgements

+We stand on the shoulders of giants, and would like to thank the following libraries for helping this project exist:

+* .NET Core -- Microsoft's newest edition of the .NET framework enables a lot of cross-platform potential, and it's been a joy to work with here.
+* xUnit.NET -- A fantastic unit testing framework that is ready to go right out of the box for .NET Core development.
+* FluentAssertions -- This great assertions library helps our tests read better and produces great failure messages.
+* [CsvHelper](https://joshclose.github.io/CsvHelper/) is a great easy utility for parsing CSV files.